matrachma/arrhythmia-classifier/README.md

 >>>
 ```

-Move and rename your saved model to saved_models dir, so must be like:
+Move and rename your saved model (*.h5 file) to saved_models dir, so must be like:

 ```
 arrhythmia-classifier